Zowe-Java-SDK/ZosShell/README.md

 ## Troubleshooting

-Logging framework log4j2 is configured for the project.
-Log4j2 configuration is located under src/main/resources/log4j2.xml.
+Logging framework logback is configured for the project.
+Logback configuration is located under src/main/resources/logback.xml.

 It is configured to produce output logging while the application is running under the running directory where the application was kicked off.

 You are free to change configuration accordingly for your needs.